prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 <!-- TODO: These questions can now be moved into FAQ CMS and embedded both here and within our root-level FAQ - ping Mick if you'd like to help with this. -->

+**Q: I updated my `withdrawal_credentials` already; can I update it again?**

+A: If the withdrawal credentials already begin with `0x01` it will not be able to change to a different execution address. **note: please choose your withdrawal address very carefully as you can only have it set to an address once**

 **Q: When can I withdraw?**

 A: After the Capella/Shanghai hardfork withdrawals will be enabled.
 This is expected to go live this spring, 2023.

+**Q: What is the difference between partial and full withdrawals?**

+A: Partial withdrawals only require an updated `withdrawal_credentials` field and will only send earnings over 32 ETH to the chosen withdrawal address.
+Full withdrawals require the validator to be fully exited in addition to

+**Q: I submitted my `blstoexecutionchange` why isn't my `withdrawal_credentials` updated?**

+A: Once you submit a BLS to Exec request to tell Ethereum the address you want to use in order to receive your withdrawn funds, it goes through several processing pipelines that might take a bit longer than expected.
+If your beacon node has also received many other requests for BLS to exec changes, your initial request could be dropped and you may need to try again, so do not panic if you have submitted a request and nothing has happened yet.
+Prysm will include last-seen messages first when proposing blocks, so to avoid messages being dropped and timely includes it is better to wait a few hours or days after the fork.

+**Q: I set my `withdrawal_credentials` but I am not fully withdrawn.
+How do I fully withdraw?**

+A: Full validator withdrawals require your validator to exit first, as exits do not happen automatically.
+You will need to submit a voluntary exit by following our documentation [here](exiting-a-validator.md).
+Once your validator exits, it will no longer need to perform its responsibilities after some time (there can be a delay if the validator is part of a sync committee or recently slashed) .
+The ordering of requests for setting withdrawal credentials or exiting does not matter, once a validator has both its withdrawal credentials updated as well as in an exited state funds will automatically be added to the chosen execution address when processed. **note:** this process will take sometime as withdrawals, full or partial, are processed at a rate of at most 16 validators per block.

 **Q: My keys were compromised, can I still withdraw?**